 Is it really worth spending the money and time to take magnesium every day?
-Find out how magnesium affects your health and whether you should take it.
+Find out how The Benefits of Magnesium and Why You Should Take It and whether you should take it.

 Magnesium is an essential mineral that helps maintain healthy muscle and bones.
-Sometimes it can be difficult determining how magnesium can help especially with all the d.
+Sometimes it can be difficult determining how magnesium can help.
 Following are some of the many benefits magnesium supplements provide.

 Magnesium for Heart Health

 Magnesium is a nutrient necessary for healthy muscles, such as the heart.
 It is also an integral part of transmitting electrical signals throughout the body.
 If you want to decrease the likelihood of developing serious heart-related conditions like high blood pressure, stroke, and atherosclerosis, consider taking a general magnesium supplement.
 However, it is important to note that research has shown magnesium supplements result in only a small decrease in blood pressure.

 If you are experiencing a decreased supply of blood to the heart, you may want to consider taking magnesium with calcium.
 Research has shown that higher levels of magnesium is related to a lower risk of ischemic heart disease and cardiovascular disease.
 Both of these heart diseases are in part a result of a decreased supply of blood to the heart.